swaroop-30/TrekSter/README.md

 Created a user-friendly interface for users to browse campgrounds, view details, and read reviews.
 Enabled user registration and authentication for secure access to features like adding reviews and campgrounds.
 Designed database schema and utilized MongoDB to store campground data, user profiles, and reviews.
+Leveraged powerful validation capabilities using JOI library to ensure the accuracy and consistency of user inputs and data interactions.

 ![Screenshot (596)](https://github.com/swaroop-30/TrekSter/assets/85497978/320dd152-e3bb-4ac9-a011-fece29e828b3)